Ivan-Sergeyev/seymour/CONTRIBUTING.md

-# Contributing to [Seymour]
+# Contributing to Seymour

-Thank you for your interest in contributing to [Seymour]!
+Thank you for your interest in contributing to Seymour!
 We welcome all contributions from the community and appreciate your efforts to improve the project.

 ## Code style